 To all that have served to defend the innocent and are still with us, I thank you.

 Military drones come in many shapes and sizes.
 Most of us think of the larger Predators, Reaper and the Global Hawk, but we forget about the smaller machines with more specific uses.
 The Global Hawk has a wingspan of almost 131 feet, but the Black Hornet Nano easily fits in the palm of your hand.

 Flying most military drones is also nothing like flying our quadcopters at home.
-I can easily manage all aspects of a Mavic Pro by myself, whereas it takes four trained operators to control the ground station of the MQ-4C Triton.
+I can easily manage all aspects of a DJI Mini 2 by myself, whereas, it takes four trained operators to control the ground station of the MQ-4C Triton.

 Most branches of the military classify these aircraft in several ways.
 Some by weight, some by capability and so forth.
 The DoD in the U.S. has five groups of UAS they consider.